rinshankaihou/refinedc/ANNOTATIONS.md

 union member.
 Note that the annotation should also contain the type of all the arguments of the variant, together with a name.
 This name can be used to refer to the corresponding parameter in annotations on nested structures.

+## `rc::unfold_order`

+This annotation appears only on structures, and should carry exactly one integer argument.
+This integers specifies in which order this type should be unfolded relative to other types.
+Lower numbers are unfolded first and the default is 100.

 # Grammar for annotations